 Locals Note: Arrive just before 9 pm to gain free access!
 Especially since you’re going to be paying $20-25 USD a drink once you’re inside – get those freebies while you can and spend the savings on a cocktail that you can nurse for the next couple of hours…

-What’s your favorite thing to do in Singapore?
+What’s your favorite thing to do in Singapore on a long layover?
 Let me know in the comments below – I’d love to hear your recommendations for the next time I’m over there!